vishal40824/IOT-Based-Smart-Irrigation-System/README.md

-## How to setup the system using Johnny-Five, Socket.io and ThingSpeak
+>## How to setup the project using Johnny-Five, Socket.io, ThingSpeak and MongoDB

-This Repository is about how to set up a Soil Moisture Sensor and push the data to ThingSpeak.
+This Repository is about how to set up an Irrigation system that automates the entire workflow

 Realtime sensor data will be displayed on the client side using Socket.io

 All the details on how to setup the sensors is given in the /bin/www file

-### commands to run before you start
+> commands to run before you start

-Go to root directory of the project
+* Go to root directory of the project
+* Open the Terminal and type the below commands

 ```
 npm i
 ```

-### Components needed
+>Components needed

 | Name | Quantity |	Component |
 | --- | :---: | --- |
 R1 | 1 | Photoresistor